Automattic/component-themes/src/themes/README.md

 There are two main categories of components: **container** components and **content** components.
 Container components generally have few or no visual elements but serve to lay out other components.
 Content components display some content.
 Both are designed to be customized by providing props (content and settings).

-Each component in a page is an object that has at least two properties: `id` and `componentType`.
+Each component in a page is an object that has at least one of the properties: `componentType`, `partial`, or (in some cases) `template`.

 `componentType` is a string that refers to an existing component.

-`id` is a unique identifier string for that instance of the component.
+Any component using `componentType` can also specify `id` as a unique identifier string for that instance of the component.

 When styles are applied, they are selected by either the `componentType` (to affect all components of that type) or by `id` (to affect just one instance of a component in a page).